What is the range of evidence I need for CEPS?

 How many CEPS do I need?

-There is no set number.
-There needs to be enough to demonstrate, to your Educational Supervisor’s satisfaction, that you are competent in the CEPS capability by the end of training.
+here is no set number.
+There needs to be enough to demonstrate, to your Educational Supervisor’s satisfaction, your competence in CEPS.

 What is the standard of the clinical examination expected?

 The standard is that of an independent fully qualified General Practitioner.
 As well as the technical aspects of examination and the ability to recognise abnormal physical signs, it includes the choice of examination best suited to the clinical context.
 For instance, a competent GP very rarely performs an extensive neurological examination but will perform a limited neurological examination as determined by the history taken from the patient.

 Can CEPS be assessed in a skills laboratory?